-In the interest of brevity, we only summarise the results based on the cross-sectional regressions for three rounds of NFHS data in Table 2.15 The first column of each panel summarizes the results of OLS and IV where '+' or '-' are shown in case the coefficient estimate is significant.
-If it is significant only for OLS or IV, it is shown as, e.g., "+(ols)" or "+(iv)".
+In the interest of brevity, we only summarise the results based on the cross-sectional regressions for three rounds of NFHS data in Table 2.
+The first column of each panel summarizes the results of OLS and IV where '+' or '-' are shown in case the coefficient estimate is significant.
+If it is significant only for OLS or IV, it is shown as, e.g., "+(ols)" or "+(IV)".
 If the variables are not available, it is shown as '(NA)'.
-In case of QR, while '+' and '-' signs indicate statistically significant cases, we show, e.g. '+M' for the case where a positive and significant coefficient is found in one of the categories 'malnourished' (z score <-2.0), '+N' (or '-N') for significant cases for 'normal' (-2.0<z < 2.0) and '+O' (or '-O') for significant cases for 'normal' (-2.0<z < 2.0) and '+O' (or '-O') for significant cases observed in different categories, the results are summarized, for example, as "-MN; +O".
+In case of QR, while '+' and '-' signs indicate statistically significant cases, we show, e.g. '+M' for the case where a positive and significant coefficient is found in one of the categories 'malnourished' (z score <-2.0), '+N' (or '-N') for significant cases for 'normal' (-2.0<z < 2.0) and '+O' (or '-O') for significant cases for 'over-nourished'.
+In an exceptional case with both negative and positive significant coefficient estimates observed in different categories, the results are summarized, for example, as "-MN; +O".

-It is important to note that the coefficient estimates of OLS based on the mean of the conditional distribution of a dependent variable do not necessarily reflect the coefficient estimates of each group derived by QR, though as expected the results of OLS by and large reflect the results for the 'mean' group (which is normally close to the median).
+It is important to note that the coefficient estimates of OLS based on the mean of the conditional distribution of a dependent variable do not necessarily reflect the coefficient estimates of each group derived by QR.
+Though as expected the results of OLS by and large reflect the results for the mean (which is normally close to the median).
 The results of QR are useful to check whether those of OLS will hold for all the nutritional groups across the entire conditional distribution of z.
 In a few cases, the results of QR are not only different from those of OLS, but change the signs at different points of conditional distributions.
-For example, a child's age is positive and statistically significant for 'weight-for-height' (wasting) in OLS and IV for NFHS-3 (see the final column of Table 2), but is positive and significant up to the group with z score <-1.0, not significant for the group with z between -1 and negative and significant for those with z score >1.0.
-This implies that the change of 'weight-for-height' is in the direction of being equalized as the child gets older, but OLS is not able to capture that.
+For example, a child's age is positive and statistically significant for weight-for-height (wasting) in OLS and IV for NFHS-3 (see the final column of Table 2), but is positive and significant up to the group with z score <-1.0, not significant for the group with z between -1.0 and 1.0, and negative and significant for those with z score >1.0.
+This implies that the change of weight-for-height is in the direction of being equalized as the child gets older, but OLS is not able to capture that.
 This is the point emphasized by Borooah (2005).
 However, such cases are few and far between and we get results mostly consistent across different estimation methods.
 Again, given the space limitations, we highlight estimates provided in Tables 2 and 3 for select covariates in addition to the women's empowerment variables.